Cytogenetic Technologists

 Outlook

-Employment of clinical laboratory technologists and technicians (including cytogenetic technologists) is projected to grow 11 percent, much faster than the average for all careers, from 2018 to 2028, according to the U.S. Department of Labor.
+Employment of clinical laboratory technologists and technicians (including cytogenetic technologists) is projected to grow 5 percent, about as fast as the average for all careers, through 2033, according to the U.S. Department of Labor.